udoh-abasi/hux-assessment-backend/README.md

 This template provides a minimal setup to run the application.

-The app was built with Django and Django Rest Framework
+The app was built with Django and Django Rest Framework and PostgreSQL

 # Assumptions: